How to Buy a Business with an SBA Loan

 SBA 7(a) loans are the most common financing tool for small business acquisitions.
 Here's how to use them effectively.

 The process begins with identifying a target business and obtaining preliminary financials for evaluation.
 Key metrics include seller's discretionary earnings (SDE), EBITDA, revenue trends, customer concentration, and owner dependency.
 Lenders typically value businesses at 2x to 4x SDE depending on industry, size, and growth trajectory.
+Understanding these valuation metrics before you make an offer helps you negotiate a purchase price that makes sense from both a business perspective and a financing perspective.
+If the purchase price is too high relative to the business's earnings, lenders will have difficulty approving the loan regardless of your qualifications.

 Working with a broker experienced in SBA acquisition financing can significantly improve your chances of approval and help you work through the complexity of business valuation, deal structure, and lender matching.
+Not all SBA lenders have the same appetite for business acquisitions, and some specialize in specific industries or deal sizes.
+A broker who knows the SBA lender landscape can match your deal with a lender who has approved similar transactions and is comfortable with the specific characteristics of your acquisition.

 Frequently Asked Questions